Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 - Clear objectives, instructions, reactions or prompts where needed.

 Developer's goals:
-- Learn & practice interactive fornt end development, using HTML, CSS, & Javascript/JQuery.
+- Learn & practice interactive front-end development, using HTML, CSS, & Javascript/JQuery.
 - A game, which can be potentially used by an online book store, as a fun relaxation break, which can attract more users, and later on used as a promotional tool for new books on this shop, etc.